 Excellent communication is an essential factor in all good alliances.
 Communicate your plans and expectations with your trekking partner before and during the trek.
 Get an understanding of what they expect from you – go on and see if it matches yours.
 Inform your partner in advance if you have an existing medical condition or ask if they have one and if they have life-threatening allergies and if they are on medication.
 It is good to meet your partner and go on hikes in your home country a few times before going for an extended trekking vacation overseas.
 Making some parties’ adjustments is expected, so be flexible and prepared for compromises.

 It is always good to have clear, predetermined matters with your partner about various critical issues that can take place during the trek.
 Discuss things like,

-How you will split your trek costs and have a plan of action in case of an emergency.
+How will you split your trek costs and have a plan of action in an emergency?
 Inform your partner where your insurance papers are, whom to call in case of an emergency, etcetera.

 Share the responsibilities and appoint roles precisely, so you do not need to decide everything by yourself.

-Once you have used the tips given above, you have found your ideal trekking partner, and be planning your extended trekking holiday as an essential part of choosing a partner is out of the way.
-All the best for a great trek and many more adventures to follow with your new-found trekking partner or partners in the future.
+Once you have used the tips above, you have found your ideal trekking partner, and planning your extended trekking holiday as an essential part of choosing a partner is out of the way.
+All the best for a great trek and many more future adventures to follow with your newfound trekking partner or partners.